rebcabin/masr/specs.md

 two trailing hyphens.
 The difference concerns legacy.
-If a legacy sugar is needed for a term, the legacy sugar has the name with no hyphens, like `Variable` and the heavy sugar has the name with two hyphens, like `Variable--`.
+If a legacy sugar is needed for a term, the legacy sugar has the name with no hyphens, like `Variable`, and the heavy sugar has the name with two hyphens, like `Variable--`.
 Both legacy sugar and heavy sugar produce identical full-forms.